Palo Alto PA-VM#

 Interface naming#

-You can use interfaces names in the topology file like they appear in Cisco Nexus9000v.
+You can use interfaces names in the topology file like they appear in Palo Alto PA-VM.

 The interface naming convention is: Ethernet1/X